Niagara Health remains in a strong position to respond to the second wave of COVID-19.

 We’re thankful for the community’s patience and ask for your continued support as we care for our patients and families.

-Bring their own mask and wear it at all times while in the hospital.
+Wear a mask properly at all times while in the hospital.

-Maintain a safe physical distance of six feet (two metres) from others while at NH sites.
+Maintain a safe physical distance of six feet (two metres) from others.